AaronDavidSchneider/chemcomp/doc/source/Quick-Start.rst

 * ``jobs/paper_2_Jupiter.yaml``
     Job file, used to generate Jupiter like planets for the second chemcomp paper (Schneider & Bitsch 2021b)
 * ``jobs/mstar01_C60.yaml``
     Job file, used to generate a disc around a 0.1 M_Sun star (Mah, Bitsch et al. 2023).
 Job files for other stellar masses are also included, check out the ``jobs`` folder!
-These job files are to be used with the corresponding config files.
+These job files are to be used with the corresponding config files because all the disk parameters are defined in the config files.
 * ``jobs/mstar01_C60_moreCO.yaml``
-    Job file, used to generate a disc around a 0.1 M_Sun star but with more CO and less CH4 in the disc (Mah, Bitsch et al. 2023)
+    Job file, used to generate a disc around a 0.1 M_Sun star but with more CO and less CH4 in the disc (Mah, Bitsch et al. 2023).
+Use this with the corresponding config file.
 * ``jobs/mstar01_C60_001.yaml``
-    Job file, used to generate a less massive disc around a 0.1 M_Sun star (Mah, Bitsch et al. 2023)
+    Job file, used to generate a less massive disc around a 0.1 M_Sun star (Mah, Bitsch et al. 2023).
+Use this with the corresponding config file.